 Wondering when to start buying baby stuff during pregnancy?
 Learn the best time to start shopping for certain items like clothes and diapers.

 The first trimester can be tricky when it comes to planning for the baby.
-You’re optimistic and excited to start shopping, but also cautious and wary, unsure if it’s too early.
+You’re optimistic and excited to start shopping, but also cautious, unsure if it’s too early.
 You may not have even told anyone that you’re expecting, but don’t want to sit idle during all this time, either.
-There seems to be so many things to buy, but you don’t exactly know when a good time would be to start making those purchases.
+There seems to be so much to buy, but you don’t exactly know when a good time would be to start making those purchases.

 I hear you, mama.